hashicorp/vault/website/source/docs/config/index.html.md

   configuration options as documented below.
 If not set, HA will be attempted on the backend given in the `backend` parameter.

+* `cluster_name` (optional) - An identifier for your Vault cluster.
+If omitted, Vault will generate a value for `cluster_name`.
+If connecting to Vault Enterprise, this value will be used in the interface.

 * `listener` (required) - Configures how Vault is listening for API requests.
   "tcp" and "atlas" are valid values.
 A full reference for the inner syntax is below.